Which AI Image Tool Generates the Most Realistic Images?

 Challenge #4: Product Shot

-👀 Results: The ChatGPT image looks like what you would see on a modern product page with simple latte art and a crisp, clean background.
-The Gemini image is missing the expected latte art, but otherwise looks great.
+š Results: The ChatGPT image looks like what you would see on a modern product page with simple latte art and a crisp, clean background.
+The Gemini image looks good, too, but the coffee beans hovering on top of the foam are strange.
 The Midjourney images look good, but more like a bad Instagram photo than a crisp product shot.
 The Substack images just look kooky.

 Midjourney Version 7